Toseidel/Real-Estate-Prices-in-King-County/README.md

 # Real-Estate-Prices-in-King-County

 This document will cover an extensive exploratory data analysis using the King County Real Estate dataset.
+The main objective of the exercise was to preprocess the data to create an accuracte (multiple) linear regression model.
+I placed major emphasis on the feature engineering aspect, where I used the latitude and longitude coordinates to create neighborhood classifications to improve the model.
+The result of thise reverse geoengineering was two-fold:

+1. Adding the city feature significantly improved the accuracy of the regression model
+2. It brings the data alive as city district names are much more relatable than zipcodes

 ## 1. Goal of the analysis: